How to Get Involved

 What outcomes are expected of the steering committee?

 Each committee member will be responsible for representing one or more of the issue areas outlined as necessary to understanding and developing community-centric economic development.
-Committee members are expected to develop and present a 30 minute presentation to the group on the priorities and challenges of their particular issue area; gather feedback from the committee and their own external partners on how this issue area's priorities and challenges connect to housing, economic and workforce development, and other priority issue areas; and help the committee synthesize this information into a broad agenda/blueprint.
+Committee members are expected to work in small groups to develop policy recommendations.
+These groups will present their policy recommendations to the larger group; gather feedback from the committee; and help the committee synthesize this information into a broad agenda/blueprint.

 What are the NYCIGI priority issue areas?